-I joined the Computer Science Department at the Worcester Polytechnic Institute as an Assistant Professor in 2011.
+I am an Assistant Professor in the Computer Science Department at the Worcester Polytechnic Institute.
+I have also worked as a Cyber Security Research Scientist in the Cyber and Information Security Research Group at the Oak Ridge National Laboratory.
+I am continuing my relationship with Oak Ridge as a Joint Faculty Appointee.
 I earned my B.S. in Computer Science from Ohio University in 2004 and my M.S. and Ph.D. in Computer Science from Indiana University in 2006 and 2009, respectively.
 My research interests are in networking, security, and systems.

 I am particularly interested in research and technologies that can have a practical impact.
 As an example, two of the projects I have led, Choreographer and USB-ARM, were among the 8 initial projects selected by the Department of Homeland Security's Transition to Practice Program.
 These projects were selected because they are, according to DHS, "mature technologies that address an existing or imminent cyber security gap in public or private systems that impact national security."
 I am always looking for additional research efforts that can have high impact.